Witiko/doctoral-thesis/main.md

 which makes it possible to use *structural matching* techniques for math information retrieval.
-Both information retrieval and math information retrieval can also use *semantic matching* techniques that lie at the boundary of sparse retrieval an dense retrieval and use token embeddings for sentence and document retrieval.
+Both information retrieval and math information retrieval can also use *semantic matching* techniques that lie at the boundary of sparse retrieval and dense retrieval and use token embeddings for sentence and document retrieval.

 #### Structural Matching